Supporting Later Life

 In his spare time, Derek enjoys being with his family, is a keen gardener and also enjoys fly fishing.

 Frances joined Age Concern North Dorset Board of Trustees in 2011 and is the project lead/coordinator for Befriending and Bereavement Support Services.

 Frances worked in both the private and public sectors in a career spanning 40 years.
 As a senior local government manager/head of service she experienced the full range of challenges associated with strategic planning, financial management, project management, change management, people management and performance monitoring.

 In addition to being professionally qualified in both Information Technology and project management, Frances holds a Diploma in Person Centred Counselling and is a Member of the British Association for Counselling and Psychotherapy.
 For many years Frances has worked on a voluntary basis in London and more recently in Dorset providing substance misuse counselling and support for vulnerable adults with alcohol/drug problems.

 Outside interests: travelling, history, art and walking - especially in the wonderful Dorset countryside.

 Office and Services Support Manager

 Gina has over 30 years experience in library management in Scotland, London and Dorset.

 Public and private sector posts include those in banking, publishing and most recently serving schools across the county.

-Outside interests are reading, dog walking, watching all sport and opening garden for charity.
+Outside interests are reading, watching all sport and discovering new music.